Alice Goffman

 Alice Goffman (born 1982) is an American sociologist, urban ethnographer, and author.
 She was assistant professor of sociology at the University of Wisconsin–Madison and visiting assistant professor of sociology at Pomona College.
 She is known for the controversy that resulted from the publication of her 2014 book On the Run: Fugitive Life in an American City.
-She is the paternal granddaughter of Max Goffman and Anne Goffman, née Averbach, daughter of famed sociologist Erving Goffman and niece to famed actress Frances Bay.

 Early life and education

+Born in 1982, both of Alice Goffman's parents, who were Canadian immigrants to the United States, were social scientists.
+Her father was the famed sociologist Erving Goffman, while her mother, Gillian Sankoff, is a sociolinguist.
+Erving Goffman died from stomach cancer in 1982, soon after Alice's birth.
+In 1993, her mother married the sociolinguist William Labov, who later legally adopted Alice.

-Goffman attended The Baldwin School in Bryn Mawr, Pennsylvania.
+Goffman attended The Baldwin School, a private school for girls in Bryn Mawr, Pennsylvania.
 She earned a BA at the University of Pennsylvania and a PhD at Princeton University, both in sociology.
 Her doctoral dissertation committee was chaired by Mitchell Duneier and included Paul DiMaggio, Devah Pager, Cornel West, and Viviana Zelizer.

 While earning her PhD at Princeton, Goffman co-taught undergraduate courses with Mitch Duneier as a Lloyd Cotsen Graduate Teaching Fellow.
 In 2010, she was awarded a two-year fellowship at the University of Michigan as a Robert Wood Johnson Scholar.